Some Educational Resources in Physics, Astronomy, and Related Fields

 The Natures of the Stars

 By James Kaler of the University of Illinois.
+Features the "star of the week."

 The Teachers' section of the website of the public television series provides lesson plans, activities, and other resources intended to build on NOVA installments and give teachers ideas for using NOVA in the classroom.